LeafClient/Buddy/README.md

 ## Performances

-One of the main focus of most event libraries is performance.
+One of the main focus of most com.leafclient.buddy.event libraries is performance.
 Buddy is probably a great solution for most circumstances.
 It uses
 Java's LambdaMetaFactory to provide high performances.

-_**TODO: Benchmark**_
+**TODO: Benchmark**

 ## Creating your first EventManager